margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Why is someone using my information?

 ## Same Roads, New View ##
-I have driven down these roads before but I see them, the people, the homes in a new light.
+I have driven down these roads before, but I see them, the people, the homes in a new light.
 Everything grows richer, deeper, fuller, and more alive.
 I see the beauty, not the poverty.

 ## Looking Deeper, Looking Wider ##
 Looking deeper, looking wider, I find my home, and the truth within